MiningHQ/bootcamp/bootcamp_en/mining-terms-to-know.md

 The standard cryptonight algorithms requires 2MB of L3 CPU cache, lite requires 1MB while heavy requires 4MB.

-Cryptonight, cryptonight-lite and cryptonight-heavy and base algorithms.
-Some coins use them directly, others make small tweaks which result in a new variant, such as cryptonight-fast.
+Cryptonight, cryptonight-lite and cryptonight-heavy are base algorithms.
+Some coins use them directly, others make small tweaks which result in a new variant, such as cryptonight-fast or cryptonight-half.

+**Difficulty Adjustment Algorithm (or DAA)**

+The algorithm that determines the difficulty for the next block.
+A good Difficulty Adjustment Algorithm can help protect a coin against specific types of mining attacks.

 <a href="/bootcamp/mining-pools" class="btn btn-info">Next: Pools <i class="fa fa-fw fa-chevron-right"></i></a>